spacepy/examples/SpacePy - Cusp energetic particles.md

 #### Things to try
 Change the set of latitudes used (e.g. every 15 degrees).

-Try looping over X explicitly with Z fixed at 0 (equatorial plane); note the direction of the trace.
+Try looping over starting X explicitly with starting Z fixed at 0 (equatorial plane); note the direction of the trace.

 Change the step size.